Allsamir/Logo/README.md

 Make sure you have Node.js and npm (Node Package Manager) installed on your machine.
 You can download them from [nodejs.org](https://nodejs.org/).

+And You should add Your web app's Firebase configuration

 ### Installation

 1. Clone the repository to your local machine: